 Also, the technology stack is often in a grey zone of what’s covered by an NDA.
-Some companies consider technologies they use as a competitive advantage even if they are open-source and don’t allow employees to share any details publicly.
+Some companies consider technologies they use as a competitive advantage even if they are open-source and do not allow employees to share any details publicly.
 Some see some PR risks and allow employees to share implementation details only with their PR department approval.

 So how to tell who is using ClickHouse?